Back

 - If you have done the analytical work required prior to writing, you should be able to demonstrate an understanding of the complexity of the question.
 You should state your thesis, introduce the elements that support the thesis, and demonstrate the logic that led you to link the elements in support of the thesis.
 By applying these ideas you will construct an excellent essay.

-- While essay writing in general is a valuable exercise, you may wish to work specifically on free-response questions from previous AP Examinations.
+- While essay writing in general is a valuable exercise, you may wish to work specifically on free-response questions from previous AP Exams.
 This will allow you to compare your own responses with those that have already been scored and evaluated.
-Free-response questions are available through the Advanced Placement Program® in numerous formats.
-One of the easiest ways to find sample essays is to go to the Exam Preparation section of the U.S. History About the Exam page.
+Review free-response questions and scoring information from past exams on the AP U.S. History Exam Questions page on AP Central.

 Task Verbs